LeonAndrade/LeonAndrade.github.io/README.md

 21931|JUMBO STORAGE BAG SUKI|2434
 22469|HEART OF WICKER SMALL|2319
 22411|JUMBO SHOPPER VINTAGE RED PAISLEY|2297

+<br/><br/>

+#### Are the orders coming from how many countries?

+- What time window are we looking at?
+- Are we looking for short-term daily, weekly basis?
+- Or we want to see monthly, quarterly reports?

+- Are there any relevant outliers?
+- What is the range of prices?
+- How many products per invoice?
+- How many customers per country?

+- How many different customers have bought a product from the company?
+- Which day had the most transactions happening?
+- What is the average value of a transaction?
+- Which products are most popular?

+</br></br>

 ## Dashboard
 Develop a dashboard for a business user to have access to all data you find important for a daily monitoring of the company performance.